mono-ball/MonoBall/Mods/examples/weather-system/README.md

 1. Copy the `weather-system` folder to your `Mods/examples/` directory:
    ```
-   PokeSharp/Mods/examples/weather-system/
+   MonoBall Framework/Mods/examples/weather-system/
    ```

-2. The mod will be automatically loaded by the PokeSharp modding engine.
+2. The mod will be automatically loaded by the MonoBall Framework modding engine.

 3. Verify installation by checking the logs for:
    ```